nathanc7278/cs35L-W25/Notes/Elisp and Python Scripting Languages.md

 )
 ```

-The `n` prompts the user for an integer.
+The `n` in interactive prompts the user for an integer.
+Similarly a `b` will prompt for a buffer.

 `%d` stands for substitute a decimal